-- Startup of the week / Ola Mundo, the communication app for autistic children
+- Startup / Ola Mundo, the App for Autists

 “Personally, I've always felt the best doctors in the world are veterinarians," Will Rogers once quipped.
 "He can’t ask his patients what's the matter — he’s got to just know."
 Indeed: when our dogs aren’t well, we ay not notice, let alone find the reason.
 Yonatan Dror, who established the Israeli start-up Oggway in 2011, believes the chip his company is inventing can bridge the gap between dog and diagnosis.

 Oggii is a diagnostic device driven by a chip the company developed, that dogs carry on their collars.
 It uses Bluetooth wireless technology to transmit data about the dog to the owner’s mobile phone.
 The dog owner uploads the data from phone to Oggii's website, where it is processed into information on the dog's health.

 The company collects three groups of data – for early diagnosis of disease, the state of nutrition, and the animal's physical fitness.
 The system records, then analyzes the dog's movements and the vibrations of its body.

 “Parameters such as blood pressure and pulse aren’t helpful in identifying illness in dogs as they are in humans, so we don’t use them,” Dror explains.

 Scientific research has found clear links between the way a dog moves and disease.
 For example, frequent head-shaking may indicate ear infection.
 Seizures may indicate brain injury (which could be temporary).